dm89f/amazon-clone/README.md

 ## Features
 - Populating Products from fake store API to simulate the product list in home page
-- sign in options using Google, Facebook
+- sign in options using Google.
-- Add to Cart feature using redux
+- Add to Cart feature using redux-toolkit
 - simulated purchase orders using stripe payment gateway
 - finally view the orders made.